laurentperrinet/laurentperrinet.github.io/content/talk/2026-01-19_art-and-science/index.md

 - We will discuss with Etienne about the emergence of our collaboration

-- I will give a talk about computational neuroscience and neuroAI - in line with:
+- To discov er the fantastic world of neuroAI, I will give a *scientific talk* about computational neuroscience and neuroAI - in line with:
 {{< cite page="talk/2025-12-12-main/" view="4" >}}

 - We will see in practice see and discuss some actual works that emerged from that collaboration